alamiin/Image_Classification/README.md

 In this repository, I have created three image classifiers.
-I have used some librearies which is given below.
+I have used some libraries which is given below.
 <ul>
   <li>OpenCV</li>
   <li>sklearn</li>